 - Biochemistry or Organic Chemistry II – 1 semester

-- Anatomy & Physiology with Laboratory – 2 semesters
+- Human Anatomy and Physiology with Laboratory – 2 semesters

 - Medical Terminology – 1 course